EducationalTestingService/rsmtool/doc/config_rsmcompare.rst

     - ``notes``: Notes explaining the terminology used in comparison reports.

+    - ``intermediate_file_paths_compare``: Shows links to all of the intermediate files that were generated while running the comparison.

     - ``sysinfo``: Shows all Python packages along with versions installed in the current environment while generating the report.